 Tell me what they eat?

-– it’s surprising how many children don’t have breakfast or any of the three square meals a day.
-If they do, just add in tips when you can.
+It’s surprising how many children don’t have breakfast or any of the three square meals a day.
+If they do, just add tips when you can.

-Breakfast; dried fruits in cereal (especially raisins), don’t switch the cereal completely but rather mix in an all bran, so they’re still getting their tasty favourites, but now with added fibre.
-Toast – if it’s white bread, freeze it; it’ll keep longer and by placing it straight into the toaster means that the strands of carbs, fats and protein are bound together and form fibre.
+Breakfast: Dried fruits in cereal (especially raisins).
+Don’t switch the cereal completely but rather mix in an All Bran, so they’re still getting their tasty favourites, but now with added fibre.
+Toast—if it’s white bread, freeze it; it’ll keep longer, and placing it straight into the toaster means that the strands of carbs, fats, and protein are bound together and form fibre.

-Lunch; Try to include salad into sandwiches.
-If the parents say they don’t like salad then how do they expect their children too!
+Lunch: Try to include salad in sandwiches.
+If the parents say they don’t like a salad, then how do they expect their children to?
 Encourage healthy eating in the parents as well, to form positive connotations for their kids.

 Do they eat all their fruit and vegetables?

-Again with veggies, I tend to suggest for microwaving or steaming as people tend to overcook them when they boil them.
-They need a crunch as that equals fibre.
-Root vegetables (potatoes, sweet potatoes, carrots, butternut squash, celeriac, parsnips) – all these lovely fibre rich foods – contain most of the fibre in their skins.
-I tell parents to roast them, long and slow – they’ll taste better (caramelizes the sugars in the veg/skin) so children will prefer them!
+Again, with veggies, I tend to suggest microwaving or steaming, as people tend to overcook them when they boil them.
+They need a crunch, as that equals fibre.
+Root vegetables (potatoes, sweet potatoes, carrots, butternut squash, celeriac, parsnips) – all these lovely fibre-rich foods – contain most of the fibre in their skins.
+I tell parents to roast them, long and slow – they’ll taste better (caramelizes the sugars in the veg/skin), so children will prefer them!

 Be mindful of smoothies and fruit juices.
-Yes, they can count for 1 of our 5 a day (soon to be 10 a day) but they can have little to no fibre, especially with the models that separate out the pulp.
+Yes, they can count for one of our five a day (soon to be 10 a day), but they can have little to no fibre, especially with the models that separate out the pulp.
 The pulp is fibre!!
-Try to get them to have whole fruits instead or 1 x 250ml glass of fruit smoothie a day with the pulp.
+Try to get them to have whole fruits instead or one 250ml glass of fruit smoothie a day with the pulp.

 In all of these conditions, the child would have always had an issue with constipation since birth, so don’t miss them.

-Once covered, it’s important to go through what they have tried….. most parents will only have been given a packet of Movicol and told to get on with it.
+Once covered, it’s important to review what they have tried.
+Most parents will only have been given a packet of Movicol and told to get on with it.
 Look at the summary section to see how to structure a constructive management plan.

 How many of us have been told this with little Jonny sitting there looking larger than life?